-How Much Milk Should A Toddler Drink… For 1 Year Old?
+How Much Milk Should A Toddler Drink… For a 1 Year Old?

 First, let’s talk about what a toddler actually is, as there is generally some confusion.
 Your baby technically becomes a toddler on their first birthday and that whole second year, they are toddlers until they reach two.
 Some folks, myself included, will consider 2 year olds toddlers as well.
 The end point of toddler-dom is less as important as knowing that it does begin at 12 months old.
 The reason it doesn’t matter is because the milk recommendation for toddlers is the same for all children through age 9!

 So, how much milk should a toddler drink…

 The same clear and definitive answer is 2 cups or 16oz of milk in one day, and that’s in accordance with the American Academy of Pediatrics (AAP).